-As of August 2018 the charity with the highest income was The British Council, with revenues of over one billion British pounds.
-In terms of employment size, the biggest charities were Save the Children International, Nuffield Health and Marie Stopes International with 17.5 thousand, 13.6 thousand and 12.3 thousand employees respectively.
-The top-ranking charities with the most volunteers were The Scout Association and Methodist Women in Britain with 154 thousand and 133 thousand respectfully.
+As of January 2020 the charity with the highest income was The British Council, with revenues of over one billion British pounds.
+In terms of employment size, the biggest charities were Save the Children International and Nuffield Health with 17.1 and 16.2 thousand employees respectively.
+The top-ranking charities with the most volunteers were Keep Britain Tidy and The Scout Association with 173 thousand and 163 thousand volunteers each.
 The charity with the highest charitable spending was the Wellcome Trust, with an expenditure of over one billion British pounds.

 The amount which people give to charity has also increased slightly in recent years.
 In 2018/19 for example, average amount given to charity in England per month was 24 British pounds, compared with 22 pounds in 2017/18.
 Women are ten percent more likely to give to charity then men are, and the most charitable age group were those over the age of 75.

 One of the most effective ways of raising money for charity has been through telethons, and in the United Kingdom is no different in this regard.
 The annual Children in Need charity of the BBC for example has raised over one billion pounds since it's inception in 1980, while the bi-annual comic relief or 'red nose day' event has also raised significant amounts for charity.
 Due to a changing media landscape which has seen TV viewing time decline in recent years, the amount raised during telethons has declined, with Red Nose Day in 2019 raising 63.55 million British pounds, compared with 108.4 million in 2011.